Dynamic random graphs with vertex removal: Coupling the -neighbourhoods of in and in

 \section{\texorpdfstring{Coupling the $1$-neighbourhoods of $k_0$ in $G_n$ and $0$ in $\cT$}{}}

-In this section we provide a coupling between the neighbours of $k_0$ in the BFS exploration of $G_n$ and the children of the root $0$ of $\cT$.
-The coupling should be such that: \begin{enumerate}[(i)] \item the number of $L$- and $R$-neighbours of $k_0$ in $G_n$ are equal to the number of $L$- and $R$-children of $0$, \item the rescaled labels of the neighbours of $k_0$ and the types of the children of $0$ are approximately the same. \end{enumerate} Whilst $(ii)$ is not directly necessary for the $1$-neighbourhoods of $k_0$ and $0$ to be isomorphic, it aids in providing a coupling such that the $2$-neighbourhoods are isomorphic.
+In this section, we provide a coupling between the neighbours of $k_0$ in the BFS exploration of $G_n$ and the children of the root $0$ of $\cT$.
+The coupling should be such that: \begin{enumerate}[(i)] \item the number of $L$- and $R$-neighbours of $k_0$ in $G_n$ are equal to the number of $L$- and $R$-children of $0$, \item the rescaled labels \bas{(i.e.\ the marks)} of the neighbours of $k_0$ and the types \bas{(i.e.\ the types)} of the children of $0$ are approximately the same. \end{enumerate} Whilst $(ii)$ is not directly necessary for the $1$-neighbourhoods of $k_0$ and $0$ to be isomorphic, it is necessary \bas{to couple the marks of the vertices in both graphs}.
+It also ensures we can construct coupling such that the $2$-neighbourhoods are isomorphic.